Industrial Odour Control - Best practice

-Industrial odours can have a severe and significant impact on humans and the environment.
-Therefore it’s vital that all organisations with the potential to generate odours have best practice emission and odour control in place.
+Odours can have a severe and significant impact on humans and the environment.
+Therefore it is vital that all organisations with the potential to generate odours have best practice emission and odour control in place.

-In this article we examine common causes of industrial odours, and outline an approach to developing an odour management and monitoring plan.
+In this article we examine common causes of odours and outline an approach to develop an odour management and monitoring plan.

 Common sources of industrial odours

-To effectively develop an odour management and monitoring plan, it’s first necessary to understand the causes of industrial emissions and odours.
-The following isn’t an exhaustive list, but the most common culprits are:
+To effectively develop an odour management and monitoring plan, it is first necessary to understand the causes of emissions and odours.
+The following is not an exhaustive list, but the most common culprits are:

-- Wastewater & storm water: While odours can be generated during all elements of the wastewater collection system, it is odours at wastewater treatment facilities that tend to be the subject of complaints.
+- Waste water & storm water: While odours can be generated throughout waste water collection systems, it is odours at waste water treatment facilities that tend to be the subject of complaints.
 Severe storms can add to the problem, if storm water disrupts odorous materials and carries them away to retention ponds.

-- Solid waste management: Landfills and rubbish dumps where solid waste is allowed to build up are facilities who certainly need to take odour abatement measures.
+- Solid waste management: Landfills and rubbish dumps where solid waste is allowed to build up are facilities which certainly need to take odour abatement measures.